JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

+# FINAL PROJECT

-# Bitcoin Predcitive Analysis and Visualization
+## Selected Topic - Bitcoin Predictive Analysis and Visualization

-## Selected Topic
+Our group selected to work with the Bitcoin Historical Data,

 ## Reason the topic was selected